bepetersn/scala-ppl--interpreter/README.md

     jupyter notebook --NotebookApp.allow_origin=https://8888-$(echo $GITPOD_WORKSPACE_URL | cut -d '/' -f 3)

-I've also sometimes needed to pass the `--ip=0.0.0.0` option to get the server visible, or so I thought. git
+I've also sometimes needed to pass the `--ip=0.0.0.0` option to get the server visible, or so I thought.